ldionne/cppnow-2013-d2/3_existing_solutions.md

 * Runs the program on a virtual processor, one thread at a time
 * Limited to POSIX pthreads threading primitives

-<!SLIDE bullets incremental>
-## There are also several solutions for the JVM